 Have you ever wondered what it’s like to become a ghoul?
 Follow Ken Kaneki’s ghastly transformation in Tokyo Ghoul.

 The doctor transplanted some of the ghoul’s organs into Kaneki’s body, making him half-ghoul.
-Now he must deal with his craving for human flesh, all while attempting to hide his identity from the public.
+Now he must deal with his craving for human flesh, all while hiding his identity from the public.

 Another is a horror-filled anime that centers around the death of a student.
-In 1972, a well-liked, Misaki, suddenly student passed away during the school year.
+In 1972, a well-liked student named Misaki suddenly passed away during the school year.
 Her classmates and teacher pretended that she was still alive to cope with their grief.

 Parasyte takes the phrase “talk to the hand” to a whole new level.
 An alien parasite (called parasyte in the anime) infects the Earth, but this parasite isn’t like a tapeworm or ringworm—it takes over a human’s whole body.